 - Product Management – custom option is a way to offer product variations.

-If you have any issue, please feel free to add a ticket and let us know your views at
+That’s all for From WooCommerce To Magento 2 still have any issues feel free to add a ticket and let us know your views to make the module better contact us.